Frequently Asked Questions

 If none of the above apply to your child, your child may qualify to receive Summer EBT based on your household’s income, but you will need to complete an application for Summer EBT.
 Please know that if your child receives free school meals because every student in your child’s school receives free school meals under the Community Eligibility Option (CEO), they will not be automatically enrolled for Summer EBT unless they participate in other programs listed above.
 To be eligible, your household must have income below 185 percent of the federal poverty level and your child must attend a school that participates in the National School Lunch Program – you can check if your school participates here.

 Children in households participating in SNAP will receive funds on the existing Ohio Direction Card where your SNAP/OWF funds are loaded.
+If your child received S-EBT last summer and qualifies again this year, their benefits will be loaded onto the same card — no new one needed.
+If you need a replacement SUN Bucks card, please call 1-866-386-3071.
 Spend your Summer EBT funds just like SNAP.

 Children in households participating in Ohio Works First (OWF) but not SNAP will receive funds on Summer EBT cards that will be mailed directly to your house in a blank white envelope.